 The basic difference is the age and skill of each level (general guidelines):

 This is a common question.
 All new BAHA players will participate in a FREE Learn To Skate program.
 The foundation of hockey is skating and having this ability ahead of time if possible will make skill development go even faster!
 Not everyone is able to skate before joining BAHA, and that's OK!
-The Learn To Skate Program will give them the basic tools needed to get them on their way.
+Our Learn To Skate Program will give them the basic tools needed to get them on their way.
 Vacationland Figure Skating Club (VFSC) also offers a Learn To Skate Program prior to the BAHA regular season (for a fee) for those that would like a jump start ahead of the BAHA season.
 This isn't geared towards figure skaters or hockey players, but is a great way to learn how to skate.
-VFSC will actually be running the BAHA Learn To Skate Program at the beginning of the hockey season for us!

 Definitely!!
 This is a development program serving kids of various ages and abilities.
 All new players will attend the FREE BAHA Learn To Skate program at the beginning of the regular season!